-Medical services and We will cover 100% of the costs after you pay the deductible for the medical services listed below when ordered by a doctor (the services of a licensed optometrist, ophthalmologist or dentist do not require a doctor's order).
+Medical services and We will cover 100% of the costs for the medical services listed below when ordered by a doctor (the services of a licensed optometrist, ophthalmologist or dentist do not require a doctor's order).

 out-of-hospital private duty nurse services when medically necessary.
 Services must be for nursing care, and not for custodial care.
 The private duty nurse must be a nurse, or nursing assistant who is licensed, certified or registered in the province where you live and who does not normally live with you.
 The services of a registered nurse are eligible only when someone with lesser qualifications can not perform the duties.
-There is a lifetime maximum of \$10,000 per person.
+There is a limit of \$10,000 per person per benefit year.

-Nursing pre-care assessment
+Nursing pre-care

-To establish the amount of coverage available under this plan before private duty nurse services begin, you should apply for a pre-care assessment.
+To establish the amount of coverage available under this plan before assessment private duty nurse services begin, you should apply for a pre-care assessment.